lindseylewallen/Group10_FinalProject/README.md

 stiffness can be set to: 'a': low (default if input is something other than these three values or no stiffness is given), 'b': medium, or 'c': high.

 The output for this function is saved in our files as: 'prediction.png'.
+These values might be slightly different every time the code is run.